Jaycedam/mac-setup/README.md

 ## Instructions

-To make this work for you, clone the repo, follow the instructions to update the backup then sync your changes with your repo.
+To make this work for you, fork the project, follow the instructions to update the backup then sync your changes.
 Make sure to replace the URL from the Automatic Setup section.

 > [!CAUTION]